 Mechanics utilizing vector and tensor methods.
 Study of the motion of rigid bodies, vibration, coupled circuits.
 Lagrange's and Hamilton's equations.
 Principle of least action.
 610A-610B.
 (275A-275B.)
 Quantum Mechanics (3-3) Prerequisites: Physics 408 and 564.
 Physics 610A is prerequisite to 610B.
 Quantum theory of radiation, molecular and nuclear systems.
 Approximation methods.
 632. (280.)
 Theory of the Solid State (3) Prerequisites: Physics 408, 510 and 532.

-The band theory of solids, with applications to the electrical and optical properties of dielectrics. semiconductors and metals.
+The band theory of solids, with applications to the electrical and optical properties of dielectrics, semiconductors and metals.
+648. (231.)
+History of Physics (2) Prerequisite: Bachelor's degree in physics or chemistry.
+Lectures and readings in the history of physics with emphasis on the history of classical physics and the subsequent development of the quantum theory.
+652. (286.)
+Advanced Optics (3) Prerequisite: Physics 552.

-642. (214.)
-Advanced Acoustics (2)

-Prerequisite: Physics 542.